briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

         drug, device, or combination product, as those terms are defined or described in 21 U.S.C.
 321 and 353(g).

-        8. _(H)_ “Vapor product.”
+        8. _(H)_ "Vapor product."
 Means a product, other than a cigarette or other tobacco product as defined in Ohio R.C.
 Chapter 5743, that contains or is made or derived from nicotine and that is intended and marketed for human consumption, including by smoking, inhaling,